 I was seven years old.
 My grandma scooped food onto my plate.
 It took so much effort just to eat the very little I had taken: a little spoonful of rice and some Dinendeng, a vegetable stew, a staple Filipino dish.
 Trying to finish was impossible.
-I would spit it out in a napkin unnoticed or scattered it around the plate so it looked like less.
+I would spit it out in a napkin unnoticed or scatter it around the plate so it looked like less.
 The best method was to just put it back into the serving bowls when no one was looking.
 That was the easiest way to get out of eating.
 And so began the never-ending cycles of my eating disorder.

 I didn’t know I had an eating disorder.